 Today’s episode is brought to you by my free resource, The Brand Authority Blueprint!
 If you are ready to become seen as the go to expert in your field, and you want to build authority and credibility behind your name, then you’re going to love this guide.
 It has actionable advice on becoming an in-demand brand and decide what you want to be know and remembered for.

-10 Tips for Using Instagram Stories to Attract Clients and Grow Your Small Business
+10 Tips on How to Use Instagram Stories to Attract Clients and Grow Your Small Business

 1. Think of your story as a story.